-MWS – Master Welding Solutions, Lda. – The Commitment:
+The MWS – Master Welding Solutions, Lda. commitment:

-• Avoid the risks;
+• Avoid risks;

 • Plan prevention as a coherent system that integrates technical evolution, work organization, working conditions, social relations and the influence of environmental factors;

-• Identify foreseeable risks in all company activities, establishment or service, in the design or construction of facilities, work sites and processes, as well as in the selection of equipment, substances and products, in view of their elimination or, when it is not feasible to reduce its effects.
+• Identify foreseeable risks in all activities of the company, establishment or service, in the design or construction of installations, places and work processes, as well as in the selection of equipment, substances and products, with a view to their elimination or, when this is unfeasible, to the reduction of its effects;

-• Integrate risk assessment for worker health and safety in the activities of the company, establishment or service, taking the appropriate protective measures;
+• Integration of the assessment of risks to the safety and health of workers in the set of activities of the company, establishment or service, adopting adequate protection measures;

 • Prioritize collective protection measures over individual protection measures;

-For more information, see the document below.
+For more information, consult the document below.